box/boxcli/docs/login.md

   -q, --quiet              Suppress any non-error output to stderr -r, --reauthorize        Reauthorize the existing environment with given `name` -v, --verbose            Show verbose output, which can be helpful for debugging
+      --custom-app         Use your custom app flow and skip login type selection.
+      --default-box-app    Use the Official Box CLI app flow and skip login type selection.
+Supported --port values:
+                           3000, 3001, 4000, 5000, 8080
       --no-color           Turn off colors for logging

 DESCRIPTION
-  Sign in with OAuth and set a new environment or update an existing if reauthorize flag is used
+  Sign in with OAuth and set a new environment or update an existing if reauthorize flag is used.
 ```

 _See code: [src/commands/login.js](https://github.com/box/boxcli/blob/v4.5.0/src/commands/login.js)_